 – hard reputation hit for the software development services provider

 And this last fact can quickly ruin a business if left unattended.

 Who would be ready to pay for a product, full of errors, causing numerous problems on the client’s side?
 Word of mouth spreads too fast, especially with available high-speed internet, but the digital footprints are almost impossible to erase from the world wide web.
 Nowadays, when a negative review can destroy a company, product owners and the professionals involved in its creation have to be especially attentive to its quality.
 The number one task here is to identify as many bugs as possible and prevent the apparition of new ones in the development stage, the earlier, the better.

 1. Be extremely attentive to the requirements.

-Project Manager takes the first blow, making his best to understand what exactly does the client expect from the final product and its main development stages.
-Here’s where the teamwork comes to the fore.
-Mutual understanding between the Project Manager and the developers’ team, and collaboration inside the team plays a key role in shaping the final product in the form in which the buyer will like it.
+The project Manager takes the first blow, making his best to understand what exactly the client expects from the final product and its main development stages.
+Here’s where teamwork comes to the fore.
+Mutual understanding between the Project Manager and the developers’ team, and collaboration inside the team play a key role in shaping the final product in the form in which the buyer will like it.

 2. Perform constant code reviews.

-3. Be sure your code meets the following non functional requirements:
+c.
+Be sure your code meets the following non-functional requirements:

 – Maintainable (readable, testable, debuggable and configurable)